HMC and underdamped Langevin united in the unadjusted convex smooth case: Results

-This means that two sets of parameters yield the same precision (and thus can be fairly compared) if they have the same time-step $\delta$.
+This means that two sets of parameters yield the same accuracy (and thus can be fairly compared) if they have the same time-step $\delta$.
 Moreover, for a desired accuracy $\varepsilon>0$ with $\varepsilon <\sqrt{d/L}$, the required time-step is

-\begin{rem} More generally, if we are interested in a precision in term for instance of total variation norm or relative entropy, then, again, since $\pi_{S(\param)}$ is independent from $K$ and $\eta$, two sets of parameters have the same precision is they have the same time-step $\delta$. \end{rem}
+\begin{remark} More generally, if we are interested in a accuracy in term for instance of total variation norm or relative entropy, then, again, since $\pi_{S(\param)}$ is independent from $K$ and $\eta$, two sets of parameters have the same accuracy is they have the same time-step $\delta$. \end{remark}

 We are interested in the worst convergence rate of $P_{S,\param}$ for all $S\in \mathcal M_s(m,L)$, namely

 since $Kn$ is the number of gradient computations needed to perform $n$ transitions of the Markov process.